nolanlawson/blob-util/README.md

 `blob-util` offers various utilities for transforming Blobs between different formats (base 64, data URL, image), and it works cross-browser.

-This is also a good pairing with the attachment API in [PouchDB](http://pouchdb.com).
+It's also a good pairing with the attachment API in [PouchDB](http://pouchdb.com).

 Building
 ----